Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Advertisement

-Reassemble the linkage
+Fit the gearbox selector linkage

 Op 22